wso2/docs-is/en/docs/admin-portal/applications/edit-saml.md

-# Configure a SAML Web Application
+# Edit a SAML Web Application

 ## General
 Common configuration for all application types.
 Can use fragments.